-Those who are looking for a checking account and debit card will need to upgrade to Acorns Core + Acorns Later + Acorns Spend, a collection of accounts that are available for only $3 per month.
-It is not possible to mix and match at this time.
+Those who are looking for an Acorns checking account and Acorns debit card will need to upgrade to Acorns Core + Acorns Later + Acorns Spend, a collection of accounts that are available for only $3 per month.

 Acorns notes that all account fees are valid for accounts worth up to $1 mil; after that, they have a “let us know” policy.
 Acorns prides itself on helping “up and coming” investors, and consider their pricing guidelines “up and coming” as well.

 Acorns Robo Advising Pros